Dexter (TV series): Dexter: Original Sin (2024–25)

-A prequel series titled Dexter: Origins is also in development with a straight-to-series order.
-Depicting the earlier years of the Dexter's life, the show will follow his years after college graduation, and his first introduction to various characters from the original series.
-Members of his family will feature as main characters.
+A prequel series titled Dexter: Original Sin was also developed with a straight-to-series order.
+It is set in 1991, fifteen years before the events of the original show.
+Depicting the earlier years of Dexter's life through the frame story of Dexter thinking back on his youth post-New Blood, the show follows his years after college graduation, and his first introduction to various characters from the original series.
+Members of his family feature as main characters.